 Enterprises throughout the world are moving their workloads and applications to the cloud.
-Many enterprises use more than one cloud provider and there are many different reasons that drive the decision behind a single or multi-region architecture.
+Many enterprises use more than one cloud provider, and there are many different reasons that drive this decision, whether it is behind a single or multi-region architecture.

 With the primer of VPC peering features, life is at ease for AWS users.
-With the support of VPC peering connectivity, you will be able to connect two Amazon VPCs and which would then enable you to route traffic between them with the aid of private IP addresses.
+With the support of VPC peering connectivity, you will be able to connect two Amazon VPCs, which would then enable you to route traffic between them with the aid of private IP addresses.

-Data transferred across Inter-Region VPC Peering connections is charged at the standard inter-region data transfer rates.
+Data transferred across Inter-Region VPC Peering connections are charged at the standard inter-region data transfer rates.

 Encrypts inter-region traffic

 No single point of failure or bandwidth block